anonymous572/autodialer/README.md

-Install Chrome Driver that matches the version of Chrome you are using (tested on 122.0.6261.69) https://googlechromelabs.github.io/chrome-for-testing/ For Windows use Win64 version (example download link: https://storage.googleapis.com/chrome-for-testing-public/122.0.6261.94/win64/chrome-win64.zip)
+Install Chrome Driver that matches the version of Chrome you are using (tested on 122.0.6261.69) https://googlechromelabs.github.io/chrome-for-testing/ For Windows use ChromeDriver Win64 version (example download link: https://storage.googleapis.com/chrome-for-testing-public/122.0.6261.94/win64/chromedriver-win64.zip)

 Check crhome version by goign to this address
       chrome://settings/help